remicolin/yarn-token-vendor/README.md

-# yarn-token-vendor
+# Smart contract token Vendor 🏪👛
-Try it by yourself :
+You can test it at  :
 https://useless-art.surge.sh/